RolandPheasant/TailBlazer/Documents/Large File Handling.md

 This image illustrates that even when a a file is changing rapidly the user interface is still very smooth.

 ## Low memory usage

 For each of the files above the only lines in memory are those displayed on the screen.
 The file search function necessitates recording the starting position of each line which matches the search text.
 In a very large file if there are millions of lines matches memory usage can be massive so for now I have arbitrarily limited search results to 50k lines.
 I have some ideas about how to circumvent this limitation and also how to allow the user some control over such matter.

+## Brave new world

+There have been many requests to allow Tail Blazer to act as the visualisation for external (non i/o file) data sources so I have raised an issue.
+See [issue #51 plug-in data sources](https://github.com/RolandPheasant/TailBlazer/issues/51).
+Take a look and if you have any suggestons then add a comment there.

 ## Further performance work and feedback